-By 2004, there were already four gorilla families open for gorilla tourism in Uganda, including the Mubare family, the Rushagura family, the Habinianja family and the Nkuringo family that opened for gorilla trekking in Uganda the same year, heightening the Uganda safari experience.
+By 2004, there were already four gorilla families open for gorilla tourism in Uganda, including the Mubare family, the Rushagura family, the Habinianja family, and the Nkuringo family that opened for gorilla trekking in Uganda the same year, heightening the Uganda safari experience.

 By 2012, Bwindi Impenetrable National Park had nine gorilla families habituated for gorilla tourism.
 In the same years, UWA opened up two new trailheads in Ruhija (Eastern Bwindi) and Rushaga (South-Eastern Bwindi), totaling four trailheads.

 Today Rwanda Development Board issues out 80 gorilla permits per day to trekkers.
 Ragers are restricted to guide only eight people per gorilla family.
 There are 10 gorilla groups available for gorilla tourism in Rwanda.
 Other 10 gorilla groups are reserved for research.

 Uganda currently (2021) has 19 habituated gorilla groups available for gorilla tourism in Bwindi Impenetrable National Park and Mgahinga National Park.
 Three gorilla families are reserved for research, while two (Rushaga Sector) are available for gorilla habituation experience.